 All student organizations are required to operate under constitutions which conform to the educational objectives and administrative regulations of the college.
-Some organizations are primarily social; others are academic, professional, or service in nature.
+Some organizations are primarily social; others are academic, professional or service in nature.

-Some - but not excessive - participation in campus organizations is recommended to all students.
+Some participation in campus organizations is recommended to all students.